Implant solutions

 Various supracrestal emergence geometries are now available aiming to preserve soft-tissue health.

-• Coronal emergence profile in root
+• Coronal emergence profile in root extension

 • Convex flare of coronal enamel

-• Nautral epithelial-connective
+• Natural epithelial-connective attachment -

-•Emergence profile shifted and not
+• Emergence profile shifted and not aligned

 • Concave flare, bacterial plaque trap

-• Epithelial invagination and crestal
+• Epithelial invagination and crestal bone loss -

-• Narrowed emergence profile reducing
+• Narrowed emergence profile reducing the prosthetic element diameter

-• Excessive coronary flare creating an
+• Excessive coronary flare creating an overhang

-• Vulnerability of soft tissue attachment
+• Vulnerability of soft tissue attachment architecture

 - Geometry imitating the natural tooth